Wishing all our contributors, partners and friends a special holiday period.

-We have received Arts Council England’s Covid-19 emergency funding to keep Dover Arts Development going over the next 6 months and deliver a progamme with the intention of securing DAD’s future.
+We received Arts Council England’s Covid-19 emergency funding at the end of April 2020 to keep Dover Arts Development going over the next months and deliver a progamme with the intention of securing DAD’s future.

-The project will evidence DAD’s collaborative, porous structure through direct experience and help identify those who will safeguard DAD’s future, affirm DAD’s ongoing strategic & partnership work & continued delivery of collaborative projects.
+The project evidenced DAD’s collaborative, porous structure through direct experience and helped identify those who will safeguard DAD’s future, affirm our ongoing strategic & partnership work & continued delivery of collaborative projects.

-The covid-19 virus holds no moral brief but it has brought the world to a halt.
-In this lockdown period between the world as we knew it and an as yet unknown post-Covid-19 world we have a chance to imagine afresh our communities, ecologies and environment and the role of the arts in that vision.
+The Covid-19 virus holds no moral brief but it brought the world to a halt.
+In this lockdown period between the world as we knew it and an as yet unknown post-Covid world we have a chance to imagine afresh our communities, ecologies and environment and the role of the arts in that vision.

-Our activities & joint & individual discussions will raise awareness of DAD as a network resource & support structure, and consider how DAD’s advocacy for the arts & dynamic artistic vision for Dover can be sustained.
+Our activities & joint & individual discussions raised awareness of DAD as a network resource & support structure, and considered how DAD’s advocacy for the arts & dynamic artistic vision for Dover can be sustained.

-We aim to set the criteria for a collaborative framework going forward that upholds DAD’s mission statement, strengthens DAD’s ethos & secures DAD’s existence for the next decade.
-We are looking for artists who will bring new ideas & innovation to the DAD project and business model, while remaining true to the ethos of collaboration, inclusivity & relevance, acknowledgement & generosity: practitioners who see DAD as a potential vehicle to realise their dreams and ambitions for Dover and have as much fun as we have had.
+We set the criteria for a collaborative framework going forward that upholds DAD’s mission statement, strengthens DAD’s ethos & secures DAD’s existence for the next decade and appointed artist Louisa Love as a new director.
+We are looking for artists who will bring new ideas & innovation to the DAD project and business model, while remaining true to the ethos of collaboration, inclusivity & relevance, acknowledgement & generosity: practitioners who see DAD as a potential vehicle to realise their dreams and ambitions for Dover and have fun doing that.

-Being unable to use our physical spaces (i.e. the residency space for visiting artists and the Dover Urban Room for salons & meetings), we will move to online spaces & develop & expand our digital capability to deliver our programme:
+Being unable to use our physical spaces (i.e. the residency space for visiting artists and the Dover Urban Room for salons & meetings), we moved to online spaces & developed & expanded our digital capability to deliver our programme:

-Dover Cultural framework: As joint custodians of the framework we will be working with with Dover Museum on updating the Dover Cultural Framework, extending it to the whole of Dover District & setting guidelines & strategy for the next decade.
+Dover Cultural framework: As joint custodians of the framework we met with Dover Museum and secured the updating of the Dover Cultural Framework, extending it to the whole of Dover District & setting guidelines & strategy for the next decade.

-We will engage locally and hyper locally in a series of ZOOM salons, bringing together artists, thinkers, residents & representatives of organisations for curated conversations about collaboration and ongoing partnership working, the role of a local arts organisation post Covid-19, climate change, a changing world, creative resilience & environmental responsibility.
+We engaged locally and hyper locally in a series of ZOOM salons, bringing together artists, thinkers, residents & representatives of organisations for curated conversations about collaboration and ongoing partnership working, the role of a local arts organisation post Covid-19, climate change, a changing world, creative resilience & environmental responsibility.

-We will support artists through these challenging times by providing opportunities & outlets for their work & connection with other artists.
-Our new Instagram hashtag #covid19artistsathome has already attracted well over 1000 followers worldwide.
+We supported artists through challenging times by providing opportunities & outlets for their work & connection with other artists.

-We will be working with artist Louisa Love on DAD ARTISTS AT HOME.
-She will be inviting artists who have worked with DAD over the last 12 years to share their lockdown activity in the form of videos, photos and/or text to be featured & promoted via DAD’s website and social media platforms.
+We worked with artist and recently appointed DAD director, Louisa Love, on DAD ARTISTS AT HOME.
+She invited artists who have worked with DAD over the last 12 years to share their lockdown activity in the form of videos, photos and/or text to be featured & promoted via DAD’s website and social media platforms.

-We are delighted that Alice Bryant is coming back to CHALKUP21.
-She will be asking for contributions of photos, poems, videos featuring the CHALKUP21 Art & Architecture coastal trail from Folkestone to Deal for posting to the CHALKUP21 Facebook page & Instagram.
-Among other things encouraging people to share their photos and videos taken while on their “permitted daily exercise” along the trail on instagram, using the hashtag #chalkup21 and tagged @dover_arts @chalkup21
+Alice Bryant came back to CHALKUP21.
+She asked for contributions of photos, poems, videos featuring the CHALKUP21 Art & Architecture coastal trail from Folkestone to Deal for posting to the CHALKUP21 Facebook page & Instagram.
+Among other things encouraging people to share their photos and videos taken while on their “permitted daily exercise” along the trail on Instagram, using the hashtag #chalkup21 and tagged @dover_arts @chalkup21

-We will be commissioning 3 curators to curate 3 online exhibitions to be promoted through our website and social media platforms.
-Once venues open again there is potential for these to be physical exhibitions.
+We commissioned 3 Dover based curators to curate 3 online exhibitions to be promoted through our website and social media platforms.
+Once venues open again there is potential for ‘September’ to be a physical exhibition.

 The Dover Art Network

-We will be working on an online DOVER PRINTFEST with Future Foundry & the Dover Studio Collective.
+We worked on an online DOVER PRINTFEST with Future Foundry & the Dover Studio Collective.
 The printfest is part of the 8th Fete de l’Estampe.
-Working with Future Foundry will enable us to share resources and jointly develop and nurture talent.
-We will run 2 artist-led Zoom print workshops and show work via #DoverPrintFest on Instagram.
+Working with Future Foundry enabled us to share resources and jointly develop and nurture talent.
+We ran 2 artist-led Zoom print workshops and showed work via #DoverPrintFest on Instagram.